 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-Each thread must be at least 400 words.
-In addition to the thread, the student will reply to at least 4 classmates’ threads.
-Each reply must be at least 100 words.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
+Each thread must be at least 400 words and demonstrate course-related knowledge.
+In addition to the thread, the student will reply to at least 3 classmates’ threads.
+Each reply must be at least 200 words.
+(MLO: A, B)

 The student will complete a personal Spiritual Assessment as the basis for a Spiritual Development Plan.
 The student will reflect intently on his/her daily relationship with the Lord in 6 parts and complete a personal SWOT analysis as the seventh part.
-The Spiritual Assessment paper must be at least 900 words.
+The Spiritual Assessment paper must be at least 900 words and include 3 biblical integrations.
 (MLO: C, E)

-The student will complete a 3-hour interview/shadow with 4 chaplains (for a total of 12 hours and 4 evaluations).
+The student will complete a 3.5 hour interview/shadow with 4 chaplains or ministers (for a total of 14 hours and 4 evaluations).
 The student will evaluate his/her shadowing experience.
-Each of the 4 evaluations must be at least 1,300 words and incorporate at least 2 course textbook citations.
+Each of the 4 evaluation reports must be at least 1,300 words and incorporate at least 2 textbook citations, and 4 biblical integrations.
 (MLO: A, B, C, D)

 The student will create a Spiritual Development Plan.
-The Spiritual Development Plan will focus on specific and measurable steps the student will take over the coming module/weeks to implement/practice chosen spiritual disciplines.
+The Spiritual Development Plan will focus on specific and measurable steps the student will take over the coming modules to implement and practice chosen spiritual disciplines.
 The purpose in creating a Spiritual Development Plan is to intentionally map the student’s part of the spiritual formation process.
-The Spiritual Development Plan must be at least 2,500 words, follow in current Turabian format, and must incorporate at least 5 scholarly citations and 3 biblical integrations.
+The Spiritual Development Plan must be at least 2,500 words, follow in current Turabian format, and must incorporate at least 5 textbook citations and 5 biblical integrations.
 (MLO: E, F)